Last update: Aug. 22, 2019

-Their low oral bioavailability (due to negligible oral absorption) hinders the passage to infant plasma from ingested breastmilk (Reece 2017).
+In addition, its low oral bioavailability (due to minimal oral absorption) impedes transfer from breastmilk to infant plasma (Reece 2017).

-The onset of breastfeeding was earlier and with more frequent feedings in vaginal delivery than after cesarean and and with epidural anesthesia that with general anesthesia (Kutlucan 2014, Sener 2003).
+The onset of breastfeeding was earlier and with more frequent feeds in vaginal delivery than after caesarean section and with epidural anesthesia than with general anesthesia (Kutlucan 2014, Sener 2003).

-Regarding the epidural, general anesthesia was associated with less frequent breastfeeding and exclusive breastfeeding at 6 weeks (Orbach 2018) and at 6 months (Karasu 2018).
+Regarding the epidural, general anesthesia was associated less frequently with breastfeeding and exclusive breastfeeding at 6 weeks (Orbach 2018) and at 6 months (Karasu 2018).

-Prolactin levels decrease less with epidural anesthesia during labor (Jouppila 1980).
+Prolactin levels decrease less with epidural anesthesia during childbirth (Jouppila 1980).

-The use of local anesthetics and regional anesthesia (spinal, epidural, or peripheral block) decreases the need for opioids and other analgesics that may interfere with breastfeeding (Reece 2017).
+The use of local anesthetics and regional anesthesia (spinal, epidural or peripheral block) decreases the need for opioids and other analgesics which can interfere with breastfeeding (Reece 2017).

 We do not have alternatives for Ropivacaine Hydrochloride since it is relatively safe.